 Our approach is working.
-Over the last 5 years, Railway Children India has worked at more than 9 railway stations and 3 source level areas covering 6 states in India.
+Over the last 5 years, Railway Children India has worked at 10 railway stations and it’s 30 neighbouring slum communities level across 7 states in India.
 This has allowed us to achieve the following:

 Railway Children India has been nominated by the Government of India’s Ministry of Railways, as a capacity building resource agency on child protection for the Railway Protection Force Training Academy and Railway Protection Force Zonal Training centres.